+Internally, Vattenfall applies the "three lines of defence" model (described on page 76) for internal control over financial reporting.
+In this context, the second line of defence includes the Group Internal Financial Control Officer (IFCO), who is responsible for monitoring and control of risks in the financial reporting.
+The Group IFCO is responsible for the IFC process, which aims to strengthen the governance structure and effectiveness of controls.
+Continuous improvements to the IFC process are ensured through an annual evaluation and updating process.
+Information about ineffective controls is provided to internal and external audit.
+Each incidence of ineffectiveness is risk-assessed in consultation with the first line of defence.
+Information about these risks is provided to the risk organisation.
+The internal framework for internal control includes processes for self-assessments, monitoring, reporting and improvement of control activities in order to prevent, discover and correct errors in the financial reporting.
+Written confirmation of adherence to internal and external stipulations is part of these processes.
+This is done in particular through internal Representation Letters to management.
 Information and communication The Group's steering documents are accessible via Vattenfall's intranet.
 The forms for handling internal and external communication are documented in a VMS instruction which aims to ensure that Vattenfall is in compliance with legal as well as stock exchange rules, the state's ownership policy (including guidelines for external reporting), and other obligations.
 Accounting and reporting principles are laid out in a joint manual for the entire Group.
-Updates and changes in these policies and principles are communicated on a continuous basis via the intranet as well as at meetings with representatives of the Group's Business Areas and Staff Functions.
-Reporting and follow-up reporting to the Board and EGM are part of monitoring activities.
-Internal Audit and the CRO also report on their observations to the Board's audit committee.
+Updates and changes in these policies and principles are communicated on a continuous basis via the intranet as well as at meetings with representatives of the Group's Business Areas and Staff Functions Reporting and follow-up reporting to the Board and EGM are part of monitoring activities.
+Internal and external audit and the CRO also report on their observations to the Board's audit committee.
 Financial reporting includes interim reports, the year-end report and the annual report.
 In addition to these reports, financial information is provided to the Group's external stakeholders via press releases and Vattenfall's websites, in accordance with the Swedish Securities Market Act, among other things.
 Presentations and conference calls for financial analysts, investors and the media are held as a rule on the same day that reports are published.
-In addition, Vattenfall arranges a capital markets day once a year.